ontodev/sqlrest.rs/README.md

 assert_eq!(expected_sql, select.to_postgres().unwrap());
 assert_eq!(from_url, select.to_url().unwrap());

-let from_url = "bar?select=foo,goo";
+// Select the columns "foo" and "goo" from the table "bar" with no filtering. let from_url = "bar?select=foo,goo";
 let expected_sql = "SELECT foo, goo FROM bar";
 let select = parse(from_url);